Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Methods

 \subsection{Sample preparation and characterization}

 The ferrimagnetic DyCo$_{3}$ film of 50~nm thickness was prepared by magnetron sputtering chamber (MAGSSY) at room temperature and in an argon atmosphere of $1.5\times10^{-3}$~mbar with a base pressure of $5\times10^{-9}$~mbar.
 The stoichiometry of the DyCo$_{3}$ alloy was controlled by varying the deposition rates of the Co and the Dy targets in a co-sputtering scheme.
 A Si$_{3}$N$_{4}$ membrane with a thickness of 100~nm was used as substrate for the soft X-ray transmission measurements.
 A capping layer of 3~nm thick Ta was deposited on top of the sample surface to prevent surface oxidation.
-The magnetic properties of the sample have been measured by SQUID magnetometry and are described in the Supplementary Information file.
+The magnetic properties of the sample have been measured by SQUID magnetometry and by anomalous Hall effect (Tensormeter RTM1, HZDR Innovation, Germany), and they are described in the Supplementary Information file.